no00ne/CS305-2025Spring-FinalProject/README.md

 * Read the message in the queue.
 Each time, read one message with the highest priority of a target peer.
 After sending the message, read the message of the next target peer.
 This ensures the fairness of sending messages to different target peers.

-* Send the message using the function `relay_or_direct_send`, which will decide whether to send the message to target peer directly or through a relaying peer.
+* Send the message using the function `relay_or_direct_send`, which will decide whether to send the message to the target peer directly or through a relaying peer.

-* Retry a message if it is sent unsuccessfully and drop the message if the retry times exceed the limit `MAX_RETRIES`.
+* Retry a message if it is sent unsuccessfully, and drop the message if the retry times exceed the limit `MAX_RETRIES`.

 5. `relay_or_direct_send`